mir-group/flare/README.md

 ## System requirements
 ### Software dependencies
 * GCC 9
+* Python 3
+* pip
-* Lapack/Lapacke or MKL
+* Lapack & Lapacke or MKL

 All other software dependencies are taken care of by pip and CMake.

-The code is built and tested with the GCC 9 compiler.
+The code is built and tested with Github Actions using the GCC 9 compiler.
 Other C++ compilers may work, but we can't guarantee this.
+You can find a summary of recent builds [here](https://github.com/mir-group/flare_pp/actions).

 ### Operating systems
-flare++ is tested with Github Actions on a Linux operating system (Ubuntu 20.04.3).
-You can find a summary of recent builds [here](https://github.com/mir-group/flare_pp/actions).

-We expect flare++ to be compatible with Mac and Windows operating systems, but can't guarantee this.
+flare++ is tested on a Linux operating system (Ubuntu 20.04.3), but should also be compatible with Mac and Windows operating systems.
 If you run into issues running the code on Mac or Windows, please post to the issue board.

 ### Hardware requirements
 There are no non-standard hardware requirements to download the software and train simple models&mdash;the introductory tutorial can be run on a single cpu.
 To train large models (10k+ sparse environments), we recommend using a compute node with at least 100GB of RAM.